buelowp/sunset/README.md

 <li>I can be used as a general purpose library on any Linux machine as well.
 You just need to compile it into your RPI or Beagle project.</li>
 </ul>

+<h2>Links</h2>
-You can find the original at http://souptonuts.sourceforge.net/code/sunrise.c.html
+You can find the original math in c code at http://souptonuts.sourceforge.net/code/sunrise.c.html I got the moon work from Ben Daglish at http://www.ben-daglish.net/moon.shtml